mjm461/step-functions-example/README.md

 # Step Functions Example
 Example template project for developing a set of step functions to complete a task.
+The "task" here is get a random prefix to a word, then return all the words that start with that prefix and store them in an S3 bucket under that prefix.
+For example, given the prefix `word`, this service would store a file in s3 called `word` that contains thw following words:  `word,words,wordbank,wordsmith,...,etc`

+#### Services to accomplish this task
+1. Step function: An execution that is either given a prefix or creates a random one.
+This wraps up all the logic for calling the WordService API and storing the response in an S3 bucket.
+2. WordService API: Example Flask app that has a simple API, when given a prefix, it returns all the words for that prefix.

 ## Development
 The top level requirements.txt has every package that can be used for development.